flyspacea/flyspacea.github.io/README.md

 ### License

-All code not part of another framework is written by [Anson Liu](http://github.com/ansonl) and available under MIT License with public attribution required.
+All code not part of another framework is written by [Anson Liu](http://github.com/ansonl) and made available under MIT License with public attribution required.

+All code that is part of another framework is distributed under their respective owners' terms.